Rainbow Sash Movement: History in Australia

 The Movement was established in 1998 in Melbourne, Australia in response to the refusal of London's Cardinal Basil Hume, and Melbourne's Archbishop George Pell and New York's Cardinal John O'Connor, to provide communion to two openly gay Catholic men, one a priest, in 1997.

 On Pentecost Sunday 31 May 1998 a group of 70 people attended Mass in St Patrick's Cathedral, Melbourne, wearing a Rainbow Sash.

 The movement acted again on Pentecost Sunday in 2002.

 History in the United States

 The Rainbow Sash Movement was taken up in US in 2000, with Melbourne-based Michael B. Kelly as the group's international spokesperson.
 The movement is largely based out of Chicago, Illinois.

-The movement acted on Pentecost Sunday in 2001- 2007, and 2010.
-In 2012 the movement criticized the Knights of Colombus for supporting and funding homophobic messaging and campaigns.
+The movement acted on Pentecost Sunday in 2001-2007, and 2010.
+In 2012 the movement criticized the Knights of Columbus for supporting and funding homophobic messaging and campaigns.
 The organization also acted in October 2010 in Collegeville, Minnesota, and in October 2013 in Springfield, Illinois.

 As of 2023, the movement is still ongoing.